CarloLucibello/GraphVisualize.jl/README.md

 ```julia
     plot(g::Graph; observe=false)
 ```
-returning an observer of graph `g`, is exported.
+returning an plot object of graph `g` and visualizing it in an OpenGL window.

+Is `observe=true` updates to `g` will be reflected in updates to the plot.

 You can left-click and drag a vertex to move it around.